liyunze-coding/chess-playing-bot-v2/README.md

 3. Input the coordinates into the variable `board_bbox` such as `board_bbox = (555, 200, 1276, 921)`

-4. Run the script and put your mouse on the left side of the screen (not top left or else it will trigger PyAutoGUI's FAIL SAFE)
+4. Run the script, go to lichess and put your mouse on the left side of the screen (not top left or else it will trigger PyAutoGUI's FAIL SAFE)

 ---